 La Suppliers’ Declaration of Conformity (Sdoc) which can be done by the manufacturer with the help of a equipped laboratory to perform the necessary tests.
 The SDoC is applicable for a series of products such as electronic and computer products without radio transmitters and products that integrate one or more radio modules already FCC certified and which do not require the execution of SAR tests, which is deepened in the next paragraph.

 The Certification provides for the execution of tests at a FCC accredited laboratory and the involvement of a Telecommunications Certification Body.
-The TCB it also takes care of uploading the documentation to the FCC website (inclusi i test report) and the FCC ID is issued for the product, an alphanumeric code that has the function of uniquely identifying it.
+The TCB it also takes care of uploading the documentation to the FCC website (inclusi i test report).

 The need for SAR tests

 The prove di SAR they are required and necessary in the case of products that foresee their use with the radiant part (antenna) a meno di 20 cm from the body.
 Products that meet one of the following characteristics are an exception:

 - transmitted radio power, time-averaged, overall of all transmitters less than 1 mW (also valid for implanted devices);

 - power of each transmitter, time-averaged, minore di 1 mW and distance between the relative radiating parts greater than 2 Cm;

 - for multiple transmitters that do not operate simultaneously and that individually comply with one of the rules above;